 To see more details on setting up your User Journey reports in WordPress, please check out our guide to customer journey analytics.

 And that’s it!
-We hope this guide taught you something new about conversion paths in Google Analytics.
+I hope this guide taught you something new about conversion paths in Google Analytics.

 If you want to learn more about your site users’ behavior, read this post on tracking user engagement in WordPress.